Categories

 (A Bit of History According to Strongblade)

-The true dagger is a dagger that has both edges sharpened.
+The true dagger is a weapon that has both edges sharpened.
 The length and width of daggers varied quite a bit throughout history, especially early on, when the line between dagger and sword was notably blurred.
 Typical daggers tend to be no more than 14 inches or so in length, with European daggers usually having crossguards and pommels (and, knowing medieval Europeans, probably bloodstains as well).
+The Sentinel dagger is one of the more effective daggers, as it has a sword-like hilt to it, allowing for more power in thrusts and better leverage when slashing. it also feel much better in the hand and looks a bit more feearseom than a typical dagger.

 Swords supposedly owe their existence to daggers.
 In the arms-race of ancient history, daggers allegedly became longer and longer until they became in all respects, swords.
 When swords took over the dominant role in combat, daggers were still kept around for several reasons; they were great for close quarters fighting, they could be hidden easily and, if weighted properly, could be thrown at opponents.
 Daggers were also still quite popular in the dining halls to cut and skewer food as well (seriously).